finbourne/lusid-sdk-python-preview/sdk/docs/TransactionConfigurationApi.md

 scope = 'default' # str | The scope in which the transaction types exists.
 When not supplied the scope is 'default'. (optional) (default to 'default')

     try:
-        # [EXPERIMENTAL] DeleteTransactionTypeSource: Delete all transaction types for the given source and scope
+        # DeleteTransactionTypeSource: Delete all transaction types for the given source and scope
         api_response = api_instance.delete_transaction_type_source(source, scope=scope)
         pprint(api_response)
     except ApiException as e: